Things to Do in Austria in November

 - + November delivers Austria's final blaze of autumn before winter locks in - the Vienna Woods burn copper and gold, vineyard terraces above the Danube cling to their harvest colors, and tasting rooms pour this year's young Heuriger wine straight from the barrel.

-- + Christmas markets slip open mid-month in Hallstatt and St. Gilgen before December's tourist invasion - same hand-carved ornaments, same steaming Glühwein, but locals fill the stalls while tour groups are still weeks away.
+- + Christmas markets slip open mid-month in Hallstatt and St. Gilgen before December's tourist invasion - same hand-carved ornaments, same steaming Glühwein.
+But locals fill the stalls while tour groups are still weeks away.

 - + Lower-elevation Alpine trails stay snow-free through late November - the 7 km (4.3 mile) Schafberg ridge walk above Wolfgangsee delivers panoramic lake views without summer crowds or winter gear weighing you down.